PAVEL KRASHENININ

 2026

-I understand the shaman not as a figure, but as a condition of transmission inside an enclosed system.
-In the Enclosed Spaces series, space is never just a background — it acts as pressure, discipline, and constraint.
-It does not simply suppress the impulse; it forces it to exist through compression, repetition, and inner overheating.
-That is why the energy in this work does not disappear under limitation — it becomes denser, sharper, and more concentrated.
-For me, this painting is about a force that cannot find an open exit and therefore begins to transform the very form of its presence.
+I understand the shaman not as a figure or narrative character, but as a condition of transmission inside a closed system.
+The energy in the painting does not disappear under pressure; it becomes denser, sharper, and more concentrated.
+The image suggests movement, yet this movement remains trapped within invisible boundaries, forced to circulate inside its own intensity.
+For me, the work is about a force that cannot find an open exit and therefore begins to transform the very form of its presence, learning to survive within limitation instead of overcoming it.